Colorado Recovery Assistance For Tourism

 Restart Destinations Program

 The Restart Destinations Program assisted Colorado tourism destinations to drive short-term recovery as they emerged from the COVID-19 pandemic.
-This was a one-time offering made possible by a CARES Act Recovery Assistance grant the Colorado Tourism Office received in January 2021.

 The Colorado Tourism Office approved 28 Colorado tourism destinations to participate in the Restart Destinations Program in July 2021.
 Participating destinations received: